sepiphy/coding-recommendations/languages/php.md

 ### Comments

-- Function or method docblock **MUST** be declared with these formats.
+- Functions or methods docblock **MUST** be declared with these formats.
   - `@param <datatype> $varname`.
   - `@return <datatype>`
   - `@throws <Exception>`